Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 - Licensee must immediately cease all Commercial Use and destroy or permanently disable all copies of the Software used under this Commercial License (including all backups, archives, and derivative works),
 - within thirty (30) days of termination, Licensee must provide Licensor with written certification signed by an authorized officer of Licensee confirming that all copies have been destroyed or disabled,
 - any continued Commercial Use without a valid license will constitute unlicensed use and violation of Licensor's copyright.

+**Copyright Infringement.**
+Commercial use of the Software without a valid commercial license constitutes copyright infringement under applicable law.
+Licensor reserves all rights and remedies available under copyright law, including but not limited to: injunctive relief, monetary damages, statutory damages, and recovery of attorneys' fees and costs.
+Licensee acknowledges that unauthorized commercial use may result in liability for copyright infringement in addition to breach of contract claims.

 Termination of this Commercial License does not terminate any rights Licensee may have under AGPL-3.0 for copies of the Software obtained and used solely under that license.